aer0ss/aerofs/docs/engineering/how-to/get-started.md

 `nodm` means "no daemon monitor."
 It asks the UI not to take ownership of the daemon process.
 The next time the UI launches it will not restart the daemon.

-## Serve web files properly

-By default, the VM uses its own copy of all the web files.
-This means that you can't see any changes to the website without restarting the entire web service.
-To fix this:

-    lp-ssh
-    cd /opt/web
-    sudo mv web web.back
-    sudo ln -s /mnt/aerofs/src/web/web web

-This replaces the VM's web folder with a symlink to the web folder in your repo.
-Now you can see e.g. CSS changes automatically appear, without having to restart anything.

 ## Compile static files

 Compiled files are not included in source control, so to get all the styles and JS working on the local version of the website you'll need to compile them.
 For how to do so, please see "Compiling Less and JS" in src/web/web/README.txt.